pachun/blog/posts/2025-03-11-hosting-my-blog-in-github.md

 _March 3rd, 2025_

-Add to don't have to worry about list: domain

-I'm trying out hosting my blog directly in a GitHub repository.
-I've used GitHub Pages in the past and several other blogging tools in the past.
-The trouble is, I often forget to write for a while.
-Then the thought of updating the blog with a new post becomes a bigger chore in my mind and prevents me from doing it.
-Is my version of Jekyll out of date?
-Did my syntax highlighter break?
-Am I still happy with my dark mode theme?

-My hoping is that switching to hosting the blog directly in github will get me writing more often.
-Now, the only tools involved in writing a new blog post are tools I already use and love every day.
-Neovim and git are always up to date and I'm never scared to use them.

-GitHub .md files aren't exactly intended for this, but for my purposes, since I'm familiar with git/GitHub, it'll make the thought of writing a positive one, rather than a fear-riddled one.

-Things I don't have to worry about anymore:

-- Outdated blogging tools: I don't use any; Everything is Markdown
-- Hosting: GitHub does it
-- Color schemes: GitHub provides them
-- Syntax Highlighting: GitHub is great at it
-- SEO: Github does it

-New things to worry about:

-- I will have to manually keep things like the [index page]() in sync with the posts.
-- I will have to manually keep post document title dates and in-document dates in sync.

-I'm not too concerned about those.
-If I forget to do something or do something wrong, I'll probably spot it.
-If I don't, when I do, it will be simple to fix.
-I think this is a good tradeoff.
-At least, I'm going to try it.
+I'm testing out hosting my blog in a GitHub repository.
+Like - directly in a GitHub repository.
+This one.
+No GitHub Pages.
+No Jekyll templates.
+No build tools.

+Sometimes I forget to write a post for a while.
+After that, when I do decide that I have something worth writing about, there are mental (and real) blockers on getting to the actual writing.
+Those concerns are sort of similar to picking up work on a project that hasn't seen any commits in a few months.

+> I don't like my dark theme anymore.
+Jekyll is out of date.
+My domain is expiring soon.
+My SEO isn't great.
+My syntax highlighting is attrocious.

+Moving to GitHub to host the blog, right in a repository, removes all those concerns.
+Github manages all of that for me. **The only tools I need working in order to get a new post published is git and neovim**.
+I use those everyday.
+I take care of them.
+It's never been months since I touched them.
+I'm hoping this will remove the mental, "cosmetic" and build-tool related blockers I find myself addressing when posting for the first time in a while.

+Yes, I'll need to manage some things manually, like linking to a new post from the [index](/README.md) page (which is actually a `README.md` file) and linking back to to all posts at the bottom of each post.
+I think it's unlikely that I miss something like that, but when I do, it will be simple to fix.
+Everything's just markdown.

+For now, I think it's worth the tradeoff and I'm going to try it.
+I'll get back to you.

 [All Posts](/README.md)